K. L. Mohana Varma

 K. L. Mohana Varma (born 1936) is a Malayalam–language novelist, short story writer and journalist from the Indian state of Kerala.
 Varma is known for pioneering fiction with a subject-based theme in Malayalam story-telling.
 His novels Ohari, Cricket, Neethi, reflect this form.
 His humorous columns and articles on contemporary politics, business and sports are popular.
 He has 66 published works, including 2 novels in English.
 His books are translated into many Indian languages.
 He has more than 15 awards for his works.
 He made two documentaries and a children's film.

 Early life

 He holds an Accounts and Management degree.

 Career

-He was Chief Editor of Paico publications, Secretary of Kerala Sahitya Academy and Chief Editor of Veekshanam Daily and Puzha.com, which is Malayalam's top internet magazine.
-He has lectured in many places including American universities.
+Varma was Chief Editor of Paico publications, Secretary of Kerala Sahitya Academy, and Chief Editor of Veekshanam Daily and Puzha.com, which is Malayalam's top internet magazine.
+He has lectured in many places, including American universities.
 He regularly visits Indian villages to maintain his sensitivity to the lives of his subjects.

-He is President of Kerala History Association and President of Kerala Sahityas Mandalam and ex-officio member of Govt. committees on official language, Malayalam mission etc.
+Varma is President of Kerala History Association and President of Kerala Sahityas Mandalam and ex officio member of government committees on official language and Malayalam mission.

 Varma is a frequent speaker at cultural events.